allegory-software/allegory-sdk/MAKING-WIDGETS.md

 so the property that is set last wins.

 Another case is when setting a property results in changing another property.
-Properties should really only be changed by the widget as the result of user interaction.
+A widget should only change its own properties as the result of user interaction.

 An easy way to avoid falling into all of those traps is to do all the updating of the widget in one place, namely in an update callback.
-The downside to that is that the callback is asynchronous (it's called on the next frame), so you don't have immediate access to the updated DOM of the widget after you change a property.
+The downside to that is that the callback is asynchronous (it's called in the next frame), so you don't have immediate access to the updated DOM of the widget after you change a property.
 This forces a conceptual separation between what's considered the "model" of the widget (which should be updated immediately) and what's considered the "view" (which is updated in the next frame).
 Of course you can always just make your own update function that you call directly inside property setters to avoid the async issue and still solve the property dependency issue.
+This is how we do validation in our input widgets: the validated value is recalculated immediately every time any of the props involved in the validation change, not in the next frame.

 Another problem with updating everything in one place is that now you have to figure out how to do the minimum amount of changes in the DOM given the new